neleraineri/ai-end-project/README.md

 ## Project Description

-This machine learning application predicts the second-hand market value of luxury wristwatches based on their physical characteristics and brand metadata.
-It merges marketplace listings with structured watch specifications and trains two regression models to estimate resale value.
+This machine learning project predicts the second-hand market value of luxury wristwatches using physical attributes and brand metadata.
+The workflow merges two datasets: marketplace listings and structured watch specifications.
+Feature engineering is applied, and two regression models are trained:

+- Random Forest Regressor
+- Linear Regression

-The final app allows users to input a set of watch features and receive a predicted price using a trained Random Forest or Linear Regression model.
+The final application allows users to enter watch characteristics and receive an estimated resale price via an interactive web interface.

 ---

 ## Results

-The Random Forest model clearly outperformed the linear regression model in test accuracy and overall fit.
-However, both models are limited by feature simplicity (only 5 inputs).
-More complex features like diameter, movement, and strap material could improve performance significantly.

-> With roughly 385,000 combined listing records, the model performs best when trained on standardized categorical features with engineered encodings.
+The Random Forest model significantly outperforms Linear Regression in both accuracy and generalization.
+However, due to the simplicity of the feature set (five inputs), both models have limited capacity to capture the full complexity of price dynamics.

+> The dataset includes ~385,000 records.
+The best results are achieved using standardized categorical features and basic engineered variables like production year and movement type.

 ---